My #1 favorite wine gadget

 Of course, there are other Champagne sealers on the market.
 I’ve tried them all and this is the only one I’m anxious to recommend.

-If you’d like to try my favorite Champagne sealer for yourself, visit the Rabbit website or you can order it from Amazon.
+If you’d like to try my favorite Champagne sealer for yourself, you can find it at many fine wine retailers or you can order it from Amazon.

 FREE APHRODISIAC NEWSLETTER